mouradsidhoumi/mouradsidhoumi/README.md

 - 🌱 I’m currently:
   - 🎓 Pursuing a Master's degree of Information Systems and Data
-  - 🔭 Looking for an opportunity for this year, as an internship, projects or an Msc scholarship for next year
+  - 🔭 Open for a job opportunity

 - 🧰 Languages & tools:
   - I use mainly / I'm learning :